Skip to Content

 So, how do you decipher a neutral position?

-You can tell a chilled-out Husky with neutral ears by observing other body language cues.
-For example, signs that tell you a dog is at ease are relaxed body posture, happily panting, big, open mouth, relaxed tail often wagging, and relaxed, hanging tongue.
+For example, signs that a dog is at ease are a relaxed body posture, happily panting, a big, open mouth, a relaxed tail that is often wagging, and a relaxed, hanging tongue.

 Pricked Ears